By Le Dong Hai “DoHa” Nguyen

 CATS students attending the L3 Innovation Challenge 2018 at LabCentral, Cambridge, MA

-This is the story of DoHa Nguyen, Jiho Choi, and Serafina Mei, whose SOGAI and mySOGAI App was recognized by Dr. Kate Donovan, the Director of Immersive Technologies at Boston Children Hospital, as the most extensively researched project.
+This is the story of DoHa Nguyen, Jiho Choi, and Serafina Mei, who have applied Smart Textile, 3D Printing technology and comprehensive research on type 2 diabetes to create the SOGAI and mySOGAI app.
+The project got the team into the Final Round and was verbally commended by the judge-Dr. Kate Donovan, the Director of Immersive Technologies at Boston Children Hospital, as the Best Research.

 Five other CATS students had revolutionary products as well.
 Anastasia Dvoryanchikova and Alex Shevtcova’s Diaperstic earned Anastasia the individual Award of Rising Innovator.
 Mia Huynh, Malak Elaouinate and Luisa Maia were complimented by Mr. Peter Parker, the CEO and Co-Founder of LabCentral, for the highly visual prototype of their project, TEMPA Temperature Regulating Children Suit and MyBABY TEMPA App.